christelbuchanan/bap-578-non-fungible-agents-nfa/ARCHITECTURE.md

 #### Original Fields
 - **persona**: A JSON-encoded string representing character traits, style, tone, and behavioral intent.
 This defines how the agent should behave and interact.

-- **memory**: A short summary string describing the agent's default role or purpose.
+- **imprint**: A short summary string describing the agent's default role or purpose.
 This provides context for the agent's actions.

 - **voiceHash**: A reference ID to a stored audio profile (e.g., via IPFS or Arweave).
 This allows agents to have consistent voice characteristics.